Uksa007/esphome-jk-bms-can/README.md

 The solution is I supply the hardware kit configured how you want, plug and play, you end up with a quality product as opposed to modules connected with dupont connectors which were unreliable at best.

+## Which JK BMS should I order, you should order this model:
+[I would recommend the 200A model B2A20S20P](https://s.click.aliexpress.com/e/_Dl3owdX) if you are planning on constant change/discharge of 150A, better to have a little head room.
+This model has a 2A active balancer and 8-20S LiFePO4 You have to click view more and select the correct model, Note model is the Color:
+Work in porgess to support the new inverter style Jk-BMS, see below for supported devices.

 ## This fork supports CAN bus communication with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.
 Note Pylontech uses 15s/48v Goodwe uses 16s/51.2v @3.2v/cell nominal.
 Other battery profiles that utilise the pylonton/goodwe protocol with differnt cell counts may also work, eg Alpha Ess Smile, BYD Battery-Box LV Flex Lite